Open: Mon to Sun 09:00 - 21:00

 No compulsory vaccinations are required by UK residents at present.
 You should however, take advice from your doctor as to which, if any, may be advisable.
 Protection against Hepatitis, Typhoid, Tetanus and Polio are recommended.

 It is advisable to pack a small first aid kit containing remedies for short term stomach problems, dehydration and small cuts.
 Use of a repellent cream or spray is usually sufficient to keep mosquitos at bay.
 Try to avoid ice in drinks and use common sense when deciding what and where to eat and drink.

-The local currency used in Egypt is the Egyptian Pound (LE) with an approximate currency exchange of 22.00 Egyptian Pounds to Pound Sterling.
-Credit Cards and Debit Cards are accepted on board the cruisers for bar bills and additional expenses only.
-Optional tours can only be paid for in cash to the guide on board.
+The local currency used in Egypt is the Egyptian Pound (LE) with an approximate currency exchange of 35.00 Egyptian Pounds to Pound Sterling.
+Optional tours and the local drinks package can only be paid for in cash.
+Credit Cards are accepted on board the cruisers for bar bills for individual drinks settled at the end of your cruise.
 Credit cards are widely accepted in hotels, local shops and restaurants.
 The exchange rate is applicable at time of publishing.
 Many street traders and shops will accept English pounds, Euros and Dollars for your purchases.